ryanallen/articles/markdown/UXPin/app-design-process.md

 So how do we determine the root cause of our perceived problem?
 We can use something developed at Toyota during the design of its manufacturing methodologies known as the [Five Whys Technique](https://en.wikipedia.org/wiki/5_Whys).

----

 ##The Five Whys Technique

 The [Five Whys Technique](http://www.adb.org/sites/default/files/publication/27641/five-whys-technique.pdf) is an iterative question-asking technique we will use to explore the [cause and effect](https://en.wikipedia.org/wiki/Cause_and_Effect_(Star_Trek:_The_Next_Generation)) relationships underlying our perceived problem.
-This will enable us to find the root cause of our perceived problem:
+This will enable us to find the root cause of our perceived problem.
+What about the perceived problem of our small business owner:

+**I need a Wordpress site.**

+Now it is time to start asking and answering the *whys*.

+**1. Why do I need a Wordpress site?**
+*...because I need to have a better website. (refined problem)*
+**2. Why do I need a better website?**
+*...because my current site isn't good. (refined problem)*
+**3. Why isn't my current site good?**
+*...because it doesn't have many visitors. (refined problem)*
+**4. Why doesn't my current site have many visitors?**
+*...because my site doesn't rank on Google. (refined problem)*
+**5. Why doesn't my current site rank on Google?**
+*...because I don't know what steps to take to get it to rank on Google. (broken process identified)*

+The root cause of our problem has been identified very quickly which we can design a solution for.
+How do we know what the root cause is?
+They key to understanding the root cause of the problem (*it isn't always answered with the 5th why*) is in identifying a broken process or an alterable behavior.

+In this example our original problem is no longer even relevant.
+Some of the solutions for better Google rankings are things like [mobile friendly sites](http://dappergentlemen.com/articles/2015/4/2/google-will-penalize-non-mobile-friendly-sites), solid [content strategy](https://en.wikipedia.org/wiki/Content_strategy), and an understanding of who are [target audience](https://en.wikipedia.org/wiki/Target_audience) really is.
+The platform that hosts these solutions is ultimately irrelevant.

+What about the problem we want to design a mobile app to fix?

 **I have too much stress.**

-Now it is time to start asking and answering the *whys*.

 **1. Why do I have too much stress?**
 *...because I have too many stressful thoughts. (refined problem)*